So I should admit up-front, that I’m not very good with cars.

 So last week, I noticed that one of the tyres looked a little flat.
 It wasn’t a puncture, but looked like it needed a top-up, so I filed a mental note to get it checked.
 And then, due to busy’ness, completely forgot.

-We’ve been excitedly awaiting the birth of a new nephew or niece.
+One of the reasons this week has been so busy, is because we’ve been excitedly awaiting the birth of a new nephew or niece.
 Knowing the call could come at any time, I had a bag packed and in the boot, petrol tank full, ready to race off and collect my young niece when things got started.

 On Wednesday night, I was driving home from work and as I passed a petrol station, there was a sudden little voice in my head; check your tyres.